Jump to Content

 • Mosgiel

-Why choose a retirement village in Dunedin?
+Why choose a Retirement Village in Dunedin?

 Dunedin, a historic and boutique city in the heart of Otago, offers a vibrant retirement lifestyle amidst stunning architecture and dynamic cultural offerings.
 While famously known for its student culture, Dunedin also caters to retirees with its charming mix of activities and amenities.
 From the scenic golf courses and beaches of St Clair and St Kilda to the bustling Farmers Market, considered one of the best in New Zealand, Dunedin provides a rich tapestry of experiences.